 I'm Melanie.
 I work to design and implement scalable applications for natural language processing (NLP) and machine learning (ML).
-I'm currently at WayBlazer, where I focus on generating personalized travel recommendations from natural language queries.
+I'm currently at CognitiveScale, where I focus on generating personalized recommendations from natural language queries.

 Turns out I actually did get a lot of stuff done, who would've thought.
 Lists are good; I recommend you make one yourself.

 Also everyone has been asking about which tech blogs to keep an eye on recently, so I finally decided to make, you might have guessed it, another list!
-Here's the shortlist.
+Here it is.

 See below for more details on previous projects.